Thursday, August 5, 2021

 Corporations invest a lot in stories.
 They’re a crucial part of the package they label with the unease-inducing generic term “content.”
 The better the stories are, the more people will watch them, so there’s a reason to make them good.
 But for the corporations, the investment is mainly a financial one, the foundation of what Mike Hale of the New York Times referred to as the “narrative-industrial complex."

 We’re in an age where a certain kind of story has taken over: the overarching, infinite serialized mythology.
 For corporations, this is the best kind of product possible.
 For storytellers, it’s got unique, exciting opportunities, but also dangerous, frustrating pitfalls.
-For us, it’s potentially a whole new level of investment, for better and worse.
+For the audience, it’s potentially a whole new level of attachment, for better and worse.

 The artist struggles to tell a story they actually feel.
 That’s how you connect with other people and get people to connect with each other through the stories.
 The corporation has a plan, a determined structure to the overstory, of which any particular storyteller’s part is only a small piece.
 The artist struggles to tell a story they feel.
 The corporation needs a story that fits.

-In Star Wars Episode VIII: The Last Jedi, Rian Johnson sent the Star Wars mythology spinning off its axis with a more idiosyncratic and personal tale that departed from the established lines of expectation, away those emotions already contained within the overstory.
+In Star Wars Episode VIII: The Last Jedi, Rian Johnson sent the Star Wars mythology spinning off its axis with a more idiosyncratic and personal tale that departed from the established lines of expectation, from those emotions already contained within the overstory.
 This made fans queasy at first, buts seems to be widely lauded in retrospect.
-Things happened in The Last Jedi that surprised us in a way that Star Wars movies hadn’t before.
+Things happened in The Last Jedi that surprised us in a way that Star Wars movies hadn’t before (or at least not since The Empire Strikes Back).
 Now admittedly, Johnson wasn’t working in a vacuum (so to speak).
 Whatever he did ultimately required the approval of Disney and its arbiters, in this case, producer Kathleen Kennedy.
 Now, maybe Kennedy saw the value of letting a young rebel go for a joyride, narratively-speaking, and how it could jump-start a kind of excitement and emotion that had been static.
 Maybe she also knew that they still had an episode to go and any damage done could be rectified.

-In Loki, meanwhile, creator Michael Waldron crafted a natural story for the title character that ultimately funneled into an unnatural place, as if his directions had been to tell whatever story he wanted, as long as it ended with certain very specific pieces in place.
-Thematically-speaking, the ending Loki seemed to be driving toward was something on the order of have having a final, ultimate Loki variant revealed as the cosmic manipulator behind the Time Variance Authority.
+In season 1 of Loki, meanwhile, creator Michael Waldron crafted a natural story for the title character that ultimately funneled into an unnatural place, as if his directions had been to tell whatever story he wanted, as long as it ended with certain very specific pieces in place.
+Thematically-speaking, the ending the first season of Loki seemed to be driving toward was something on the order of having a final, ultimate Loki variant revealed as the cosmic manipulator behind the Time Variance Authority.
 The entire show was about Loki facing down and owning up to the various versions of himself, struggling with the false ambition of himself “on a throne.”
 But when we finally get to the figure sitting atop the throne-iest throne of all time (literally), it turns out to be . . . some scientist from the 31st Century we’ve never seen or heard of before?
-Yes, comic book readers know him and audiences will certainly get to know more of him and his machinations in the future (that’s the whole the point here), so Marvel is setting its ducks in a row very carefully.
+Yes, comic book readers know him and audiences will certainly get to know more of him and his machinations in the future (that’s the whole the point, after all), so Marvel is setting its ducks in a row very carefully.
 But I do wonder if Waldron would have grown Loki’s narrative into that conclusion, had he been permitted to follow his storytelling instincts.

 Thursday, March 4, 2021